-7. You Live Above Your Means.
-Few of us would not love new clothes or a newer car.
-We might also love having a larger home or the latest and greatest electronic gadget.
+Few of us would not love new clothes or a new car.
+We all would like to make more money or get the hottest new device.
 The thing is, can you afford it?
 Is it a want or is it a need?

-If you are using credit or loans to get items that you can not afford, then you are absolutely living outside of your means.
-Scale back and make sure that you can truly afford the house or the car and that it doesn’t ruin your budget and cost you too much.
+If you are using credit or loans to get items that you can not afford, then you are living beyond your means and spending money you don’t have.
+Scale back and make sure that you can honestly afford the house or the car and that it doesn’t ruin your budget and cost you too much.

-8. You Impulse Shop or Spend.
-Stores are good about making people spend money.
-They use signs, layout and even scents to lure you into wanting to spend more.
+Stores are sneaky about making us spend money.
+They use signs, layout, and even scents to lure you into wanting to buy more.
 The thing is, if you purchase something you did not intend to, then you are already blowing your budget and probably overspending.

-Another way that people impulse spend, is to have dinner planned, but then decide at the last minute to go out to dinner instead.
+Another way that you are spending too much is when you plan dinner but then decide at the last minute to go out to dinner instead.
 Why do that when you have food waiting for you at home (which you’ve already paid for)?

-Another aspect of this is shopping out of emotion.
-If you feel a rush because of that new item, you may make the purchase out of impulse and emotion instead of need.
+The final reason you may impulse buy is that of emotion.
+If you feel a rush because of that new item, you may purchase out of impulse and emotion instead of need.

-9. You Shop Out of Boredom.
-I remember being in an on-line forum when my kids were little and we talked about our day.
-Many of the mothers went to the store every. single. day.
+I remember being in an online forum when my kids were little, and we talked about our day.
+Many of the mothers went to the store every.
+Single.
+Day.
 They said they could not handle being in the house and just had to go somewhere.
 That resulted in them buying things they did not need.

 If you are bored, find a new hobby.
 If you just need to get out of the house, why not go for a walk or play a game with the kids?
-Find a way to redirect your boredom so you stay out of the store.
+Find a way to redirect your boredom so you stay out of the store and stop overspending.

-10. You Do Not Have Financial Goals.
 When you do not have financial goals, you have nothing to work towards.
-You might want to get out of debt or you may want that newer vehicle.
+You might want to get out of debt, or you may want that newer vehicle.

 Find a goal you want to achieve.
 Talk to your family and see if you have something you can work towards together.
 By setting a goal that everyone wants, you will all be more aware of your spending and will contribute towards reaching it more quickly.

-11. You Do Not Track Your Spending.
-I know many people who have tried to use cash and they say it does not work because they spend it too quickly.
+I know many people who have tried to use cash, and they say it does not work because they spend it too quickly.
 There are others I know who spend too much on plastic each month.
 The reason is that they are not tracking what they spend, which is a reason why they overspend.

 If you use cash, this is where the envelope system is most helpful.
-You will track your spending out of each one so you can actually see where your money is going.
-As the envelope amount get smaller and smaller, you really think twice before you pick up that item — because you may not be able to afford it.
+You will track your spending out of each one so you can see where your money is going.
+As the envelope amount gets smaller and smaller, you think twice before you pick up that item — because you may not be able to afford it.